-Beck Road runs north and south, connects with Grand River, and has been identified as a major non-motorized corridor in the City of Novi Non-Motorized Plan.
-The ITC Trail, depicted below, has been proposed as a regional trail connection crossing Grand River at Beck Road.
-The Providence Park hospital campus has recently expanded their trail network, and connects with the ITC Trail.
+Beck Road runs north and south, connects with Grand River, and is identified as a major nonmotorized corridor in the City of Novi Active Mobility Plan.
+The ITC Trail, depicted below, is a regional trail connection crossing Grand River at Beck Road.
+The Providence Park hospital campus has expanded their trail network, and connects with the ITC Trail.